ZacharyTalis/AltTextBot/README.md

   - Get all commands from AltTextBot in a direct message.
 - `!atbping`
   - Check to see if AltTextBot is alive.
+- `!atbabout`
+  - Respond with some information about AltTextBot
 - `!atbboard`
   - Display the server's top alt-texters.
 - `!alt <alt-text>`